duckduckgo/tracker-radar-detector/README.md

 # DuckDuckGo Tracker Radar Detector

-This is the code used but a [Tracker Radar](https://github.com/duckduckgo/tracker-radar) data set using crawl data from the [Tracker Radar Collector](https://github.com/duckduckgo/tracker-radar-collector).
+This is the code used to build a [Tracker Radar](https://github.com/duckduckgo/tracker-radar) data set using crawl data from the [Tracker Radar Collector](https://github.com/duckduckgo/tracker-radar-collector).

 ## Getting Started